-When using sun-screen, you're not only safeguarding yourself from serious diseases such as skin cancer you're also avoiding the signs of skin aging that you get from UV exposure.
-Skin that is over-exposed to the sun becomes darkened, wrinkled and less flexible than skin which is regularly protected from UV radiation.
+When using sunscreen, you're not only safeguarding yourself from serious diseases such as skin cancer you're also avoiding the signs of skin aging that you get from UV exposure.
+Skin that is over-exposed to the sun becomes darkened, wrinkled and less flexible.

-Believe it or not, what most people consider as aged skin is, more precisely, sun-damaged skin.
+Believe it or not, what most people consider as an aged skin is, more precisely, sun-damaged skin.

-To offer protection to your skin from the negative effects of the sun, you may choose either a chemical-based sun block, such as Avobenzone or Oxybenzone, or a physical-based, like zinc oxide or titanium dioxide.
+To offer protection to your skin from the harmful effects of the sun, you may choose either a chemical-based sunblock, such as Avobenzone or Oxybenzone, or a physical-based, like zinc oxide or titanium dioxide.
 Whatever you prefer, buy one with a sun-protection factor (SPF) higher than 15, and apply it roughly 20 minutes before you do activities under the sun.

-Doing this, the proactive components have a chance to start working before the Ultraviolet exposure begins.
+Doing this method, the proactive components have a chance to start working before the Ultraviolet exposure begins.

-If you go swimming or doing activities that makes you sweat often, make sure to reapply sunscreen afterward.
+If you go swimming or doing activities that make you often sweat, make sure to reapply sunscreen afterward.

 Antioxidants are extensively considered to be good for both heart health and cancer prevention.
-They're present in all kinds of foods, like fruits, vegetables, sea foods and oils.
-Antioxidants' free-radical- with fighting-actions that eradicate molecules that can harm healthy cells and as it ends up, they're an excellent addition to have a healthy skin cells as almost every other cell in the body needs them.
+They're present in all kinds of foods, like fruits, vegetables, seafood, and oils.
+Antioxidants' free-radical- with fighting-actions that eradicate molecules that can harm healthy cells and as it ends up, they're an excellent addition to have healthy skin cells as almost every other cell in the body needs them.

-Although many different antioxidants are generally good for the skin, two types deserve the spotlight:
+Although many different antioxidants are good for the skin, two types deserve the spotlight:

-Vitamin C – Helps build collagen for a fleshy, firm skin.
+Vitamin C – Helps build collagen in a fleshy, firm skin.
 Eat whole grains, apples, oranges and other citrus fruits.
 Have 75 milligrams each day.

 Vitamin E - Protects cell membranes and assists skin-based nutrients that resist UV devastation.
 Consume wheat germ oil, almonds, broccoli, mustard, spinach, kale and peanut butter.
 Aim for 15 milligrams each day.